IlluminatiFish/IlluminatiFish/README.md

  Some of my interests are:

-  - Cyber Forensics ⚔️
+  - Digital Forensics ⚔️
-  - Cyber Security 🔥
   - Reverse Engineering 🗡️
   - Malware Analysis 🛡️
+  - Web Application Security 🏴‍☠️

 ⛷️ I am currently learning JavaScript to further my knowledge in Web Development

-🔥 I also enjoy Cyber Security and Cyber Forensics as well as being a part of the infosec community on Twitter (https://twitter.com/fish_illuminati) 🔌
+🔥 I also enjoy Cyber Security and Digital Forensics as well as being a part of the infosec community on Twitter (https://twitter.com/fish_illuminati) 🔌

 ✨ I also have created some minecraft plugins and skripts in the past on the minecraft plugin website SpigotMC (https://www.spigotmc.org/resources/authors/illumaintfish.503004/) 🔌